Frequently Asked Questions

 Is social distancing being practised?

-Social distancing has been in place in the centre since the end of March and from 15th June, further measures have been implemented for your safety.
-Floor stickers and tape will mark out safe distances whilst walking and queuing in the centre and to further enhance public safety, a one-way system will be in operation to reduce the cross-flow of visitors.
-Please keep to the left as you walk around and observe the new signage whilst visiting which is there to remind you to practise social distancing and keep a safe 2m distance between anyone who is not in your household.
+Floor stickers and tape will mark out safe distances whilst walking and queuing in the centre and to further enhance public safety, a one-way system is in operation to reduce the crossflow of visitors.
+Please keep to the left as you walk around and observe the signage whilst visiting which is there to remind you to practise social distancing and keep a safe 2m distance between anyone who is not in your household.

 What can I expect when I arrive at Idlewells?

 Is the centre being cleaned more frequently?

-Since the end of March, an enhanced cleaning regime has been in place at Idlewells.
+An enhanced cleaning regime is in place at Idlewells.
 This includes: